 Do you now know what I am talking about?

-Some call it chai or osang tea as it is know in Equatorial Guinea.
+Some call it chai or osang tea as it is known in Equatorial Guinea.
 Others simply refer to it as “African tea”.

 I was never a tea drinker until very recently.